Clemapfel/mousetrap/docs/06_menus.md

 On the same level as `File`, we have a second menu `Help`.

 The **toplevel** menu is `model`.
 It is used as the argument for the constructor of `MenuBar`.
-We see that all direct children of `model` are themself subemnus (they have `\` in the above version and were added using `add_submenu`).
-No directo child of `model` is an action- or widget item.
+We see that all direct children of `model` are themself submenus (they were added using `add_submenu`).
+No direct child of `model` is an action- or widget item.
 This is what is required for `MenuBar`.
 All toplevel items have to be submenus (not sections).
 Apart from this requirement, the rest of the menu can have any arbitrary structure.

 In summary: